The Real Housewives Ultimate Girls Trip: South Africa

 The Real Housewives Ultimate Girls Trip: South Africa, abbreviated RHUGTSA, is a South African reality television series that premiered May 27, 2024, on Showmax.

 Developed as the first international installment of The Real Housewives Ultimate Girls Trip, the series unites several women from the South African Real Housewives franchises as they vacation together.

-A second season includes women from both the Kenyan and Nigerian installments of the franchise.
+A second Ultimate series, The Real Housewives Ultimate Girls Trip: Africa was announced in October 2025 and brings together cast members from the South African entries, as well as women from both the Kenyan and Nigerian installments of the franchise.

 Overview

 On March 28, 2024, a South African iteration of The Real Housewives Ultimate Girls Trip was announced by Showmax.
 The series follows multiple women from different South African Real Housewives installments living together while on vacation.

-Season 1

-The first season was filmed in Jamaica.
+The series was filmed in Jamaica.
 The cast consists of Nonkanyiso "LaConco" Conco, Christall Kay, Lethabo Lejoy Mathatho, Liz Prins, Beverly Steyn, Melany "Mel" Viljoen, Nonkululeko "Nonku" Williams, and Londiwe "Londie London" Zulu.
 The season premiered on May 27, 2024.

-Season 2

-A second season filmed in Brazil was announced on October 13, 2025.
-The cast consists of Princess Jecoco, Christall Kay, Dr. Catherine Masitsa, Madam Evodia Mogase, Annie Mthembu, Angel Ndlela, Zena Nyambu, Jojo Robinson, and Mariam Timmer.
-The season is set to premiere on November 28, 2025.